Skye-XD/desktop-icons-ng/README.md

 The content of the `install_folder` needs to be copied to the destination computers at /usr install folder.
 After doing that, run `sudo glib-compile-schemas /usr/share/glib-2.0/schemas` in each of the installed computers to update the schemas for that system.

-## Export extension ZIP file for extensions.gnome.org
+## Export extension ZIP file for extensions.gnome.org or manual install of the extension folder

 To create a ZIP file with the extension, just run: